 The narrow walkway was placed over a gigantic hangar.
-It took Glaw a moment to separate the shapes in the dim space below them from the cave like walls, but soon he could make out wings of a number of smaller aircrafts and the dome of something much larger.
+It took Glaw a moment to separate the shapes in the dim space below them from the cave-like walls, but soon he could make out wings of a number of smaller aircraft and the dome of something much larger.
 It shimmered silver in the weak light from the electric lamps that hung from the ceiling and was roughly seventy meters long.
-He didn't even want to guess how tall it was, because that meant looking down for more than a second.
+He didn't even want to guess how tall it was because that meant looking down for more than a second.

 'What are those?'
 The question echoed in Glaw's mind, making his stomach twist and turn like he was experiencing a dizzy spell.

-'Airplanes,' he answered as well as he could while still paying enough attention not to misplace a hand or foot.
-He concentrated on all the drawings and plans he'd seen of the machines, the dream of flying and the secrecy surrounding the project.
+'Airplanes,' he answered as well as he could while still paying the outside world enough attention to not misplace a hand or foot.
+He concentrated on all the drawings and plans he'd seen of the machines, on the dream of flying and on the secrecy surrounding the project.
 Hopefully at least some of it would reach Lykos unscrambled.

 'Machines that fly through the air?' came the reaction after a few seconds, along with a lot of confusion and shock.
-'I thought you were joking or trying to trick me the last time you spoke of them.'
+'I thought you were joking or trying to trick me the last time you told me about them.'